Posted: 10th February 2014

-Far, Far From Ypres - the stage show which arose out of the double album of the same title, Songs Poems And Music Of World War I - will be presented in the main auditorium of the Glasgow Royal Concert Hall at the the first weekend of the Celtic Connections 2014 festival on Friday 17th January.
+The latest sell-out concert of Far, Far From Ypres - the stage show which arose out of the double album of the same title, Songs Poems And Music Of World War I - took place in the main auditorium of the Glasgow Royal Concert Hall at Celtic Connections 2014 on 17th January 2014.

 Ian McCalman wishes to encourage the use of the script by schools and colleges for educational purposes.